gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 This limitation affects all forms of calls to the server, whether JSON, XML-RPC, or GWT's own RPC library.
 Generally, you must either run your CGI environment on the same server as the GWT application, or implement a more sophisticated solution such as round-robin DNS load balancing or a reverse-proxy mechanism for your application's CGI calls.

 In certain cases, it is possible to work around this limitation.
-For an example, see &quot;How can I dynamically fetch JSON feeds from other web domains?&quot;
+For an example, see "How can I dynamically fetch JSON feeds from other web domains?"

 ### SOP and GWT Development Mode<a id="SOP_and_GWT_Hosted_Mode"></a>